Fyxod/KnowledgeForge/README.md

 ### run this script if you are in samsung's virtual machine
  - please use power shell to run this script (right side terminal in vscode)
+ - it handels error related to ssl certification in node, git, python and huggingface
 ![alt text](assistance/ter.png)

 ```powershell
 prism_vm.ps1
 ```